 Air Passenger Tax is levied on the carriage of passengers from a Norwegian airport on board commercially operated flights.
 It does not apply to flights taking off from the Norwegian continental shelf or any airports situated on Svalbard, Jan Mayen or the Norwegian dependencies.

 Since April 2019, the tax rate depends on the passenger's final destination.
-Flights within Europe are subject to the lower rate of NOK 76.50.
-The higher rate of NOK 204 is levied if your final destination is outside of Europe.
-These are the tax rates from 2020.
+Flights within Europe are subject to the lower rate of NOK 80.
+The higher rate of NOK 214 is levied if your final destination is outside of Europe.
+These are the tax rates for 2022.

 The list of European countries includes Albania, Andorra, Austria, Belarus, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark (excluding Greenland), Estonia, Finland, France (with the exception of overseas ministries, territories and communities), Germany, Greece, Hungary, Ireland, Iceland, Italy, Kosovo, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Moldova, Monaco, Montenegro, Netherlands, Northern Macedonia, Norway, Poland, Portugal, Romania, Russia west of the Ural Mountains, San Marino, Serbia, Slovakia, Slovenia, Spain, Switzerland, Sweden, Ukraine, United Kingdom and Vatican City State.

 Who is liable for Norwegian Air Passenger Tax?

 The Norwegian Excise Duty Regulation applies to commercial aircraft operators with departures from Norway.
 By contrast, private, non-commercial flights are exempt.